sjl/adopt/docs/01-usage.markdown

 non-alias version of the command, and type out all the options they *do* want by hand.
 This is annoying, so it's usually better to let the last one win.

+Making two separate options by hand can be tedious if you have a lot of boolean options, so Adopt provides a `make-boolean-options` function that will do some of the boilerplate for you:

+    :::lisp
+    (adopt:make-boolean-options 'paginate
+      :long "paginate"
+      :short #\p
+      :help "Turn pagination on."
+      :help-no "Turn pagination off (the default).")
+    ;; =>
+    #<ADOPT::OPTION PAGINATE p/paginate>
+    #<ADOPT::OPTION NO-PAGINATE P/no-paginate>

+`make-boolean-options` will try to guess at sensible values to reduce the boilerplate you need to type:

+* If `:long` is `"foo"` for the true option, the false option will be `"no-foo"` unless overridden by `:long-no`.
+* If `:short` is `#\f` for the true option, the false option will be `(char-upcase #\f)` unless overridden by `:short-no`.
+* The given option name (e.g. `foo`) will be used for the true option, and a symbol with `no-` prepended (e.g. `no-foo`) will be used for the false option unless overridden by `:name-no`.
+* `:initial-value` will be `nil` for the pair if not given.

+The two options are returned as separate `values`.
+Adopt also provides a `defparameters` convenience macro to create special variables for them more
+easily:

+    :::lisp
+    (defparameters (*option-paginate* *option-no-paginate*)
+      (adopt:make-boolean-options 'paginate
+        :long "paginate"
+        :short #\p
+        :help "Turn pagination on."
+        :help-no "Turn pagination off (the default)."))

 ### Counting Options

 To define an option that counts how many times it's been given, like SSH's `-v`,